 6. See your dentist every 6 months!
 Your teeth may not look dirty from the outside, but bacteria and plaque lurk in places you cannot see in the mirror.

-7. Make sure you are brushing and flossing twice-a-day…Every Day!
-Flossing should be part of your morning routine, not to mention that both brushing and flossing after dinner could help you loose weight by discouraging bedtime snacking.
+7. Make sure you are brushing and flossing twice a day…Every Day!
+Flossing should be part of your morning routine, not to mention that both brushing and flossing after dinner could help you lose weight by discouraging bedtime snacking.